dialchain/dial/README.md

 ### Sharing Certificates (SCert)
 All publishers of a neighborhood are required to share each produced certificate (VCert, PCert) with each other not later than in the __minute__ following the production of those certificates.
 This is essential as the earliest knowledge of each certificate will reduce the certification of conflicting declarations and help reduce noice and spam in the network.

-In order to enforce sharing of produced certificates, redemtion of coin associated with work done can only happen if publisher present __Sharing Certificates (SCerts)__.
-These are recceipts produced by other publishers after recception of certificates produced by their neighborhood peers.
+In order to enforce sharing of produced certificates, redemption of coin associated with work done can only happen if publishers present __Sharing Certificates (SCerts)__.
+These are receipts produced by other publishers after recception of certificates produced by their neighborhood peers.

 ## Protocols
 A protocol is a merkel tree holding the state of some entities.
 The Dial knows neighborhood protocols and time window protocols.